lake-wg/edhoc/draft-ietf-lake-edhoc.md

     * CRED_I - CBOR item containing the credential of the Initiator, see {{auth-cred}}
     * EAD_3 - protected external authorization data, see {{AD}}

 * If the Initiator authenticates with a static Diffie-Hellman key (method equals 2 or 3), then Signature_or_MAC_3 is MAC_3.
-If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input:
+If the Initiator authenticates with a signature key (method equals 0 or 1), then Signature_or_MAC_3 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Initiator, and the following parameters as input (see {{COSE}}):

    * protected =  << ID_CRED_I >>